Integrate WLR with Your Fitbit or Garmin

 All of the above calories are counted as exercise calories and therefore added to your total calories burned.
 You should be able to eat all these calories and still lose weight at the rate shown in Goals and Results.

 Daily Calorie Quota, Calories Burned and Background Activity Level

 It may take a day or two for you to get comfortable with a new way of looking at your daily calorie quota, calories burned, and what background activity level you should set.

 If you find that you consistently have more than a couple of hundred ‘Activity Tracker Extra Calories’ appearing in your exercise diary each day, it’s a good idea to move your WLR background activity level up a step – to make your basic WLR daily calorie quota more in line with what you are actually burning.
-Especially since using Fitbit motivates you to move more.
+Especially since using a tracker motivates you to move more.

 Conversely, if you never or rarely see ‘Activity Tracker Extra Calories’ in your exercise diary, it may be an idea to move your WLR background activity level down a step to get a bit more insight into the number of calories you are actually burning.